Z (military symbol): Sporting

 While participating in the 2022 FIG Artistic Gymnastics World Cup series during the invasion, Russian gymnast Ivan Kuliak wore a shirt with a taped-on "Z" symbol while standing beside Ukrainian gymnast Illia Kovtun on the podium.
 Kovtun won the gold medal, while Kuliak won the bronze.
-The International Gymnastics Federation (FIG) denounced Kuliak's "shocking behaviour" and stated that it would request "disciplinary proceedings" against Kuliak from the Gymnastics Ethics Foundation.
+The International Gymnastics Federation (FIG) denounced Kuliak's "shocking behaviour" and stated that it would request "disciplinary proceedings" against him from the Gymnastics Ethics Foundation.
 On 7 March, the FIG banned Russian and Belarusian gymnasts and officials from taking part in its competitions.
-On 17 May the FIG sanctioned Kuliak with a one-year ban, ending May 17, 2023 or six months after the ban on Russian athletes is lifted and ruled that he is to be stripped of his bronze medal and prize money.
+On 17 May 2022, the FIG sanctioned Kuliak with a one-year ban, ending either on 17 May 2023 or six months after the removal of the then-active blanket ban (Note: The ban had not applied during the competition itself as it was only scheduled to take effect on 7 March.) on Russian athletes, whichever was later.
+He was also stripped of his bronze medal and prize money.

 Virtus.pro professional Dota 2 esports player Ivan "Pure" Moskalenko allegedly drew the "Z" on the game map during a qualifying match for the Dota Pro Circuit.
 After drawing criticism from the community, the team was disqualified from the circuit.